bfh/moodle-tiny_fontcolor/README.md

 ## Version History

+### Current Master
+- Fix CI issue: (#1) HTML Validation info, line 10: Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.

 ### 0.2.3
 - Lift software maturity level to RC.
 - Fix issue [The close button of the color picker can't be reach by keyboard](https://github.com/bfh/moodle-tiny_fontcolor/issues/10)